-Muscle cramps are misnamed; they are cutaneous cramps
+Muscle cramps are misnamed; they are skin cramps

-This explains why there has been no treatment until now
+This explains why there was no treatment for them before

 Cramps aren't caused by muscle contractions; they're caused by irritated skin fold crossings.